-At any given time, an employee may not have a current CTO accrual balance of more than eighty one hundred (80100) hours of CTO.
+At any given time, an employee may not have a current CTO accrual balance of more than one hundred (100) hours.

-Compensatory time off accruals of greater than forty sixty (4060) hours shall be automatically cashed-out during the last full pay period of at the end of each payroll calendar year.
-At the employee's option, any amount up to all accrued time may be cashed outAt any time, an employee may at his or her election, cash out any compensatory time hours that he/she has in his/her compensatory time leave bank over 60 hours.
+Compensatory time off accruals of greater than sixty (60) hours shall be automatically cashed-out at the end of each payroll calendar year.
+At any time, an employee may at his or her election, cash out any compensatory time hours that he/she has in his/her compensatory time leave bank over 60 hours.